tiago123456789/converter-mp4-to-mp3-project/README.md

 5º step - Check if access token is valid, if valid, forward requesto to converter service when make upload file to mongodb. and after send data to message queue.
 6º step - After 5º step send data to message queue.
 7º step - Notification service consume message of queue.
-8º step - Notify via email mp3 file converted success
+8º step - Notify via email mp3 file converted success.